FeiChen829/LPATR-Net/README.md

 **LPATR-Net: Learnable Piecewise Affine Transformation Regression Assisted Data-Driven Dehazing Framework**

-Since bigger than `50M` supplementary could not be uploaded, we are very sorry the pre-trained model could not be provided.
  We have appended all training codes to ensure the training process could be easily conducted.

 **The repository includes:**